 1. Bitsight – Cyber Risk Intelligence Leader

-- Peer benchmarking and industry comparison tools
+Peer benchmarking and industry comparison tools for executive and board communication

-Cyber risk management offerings:
+Cyber risk management offerings

 - External Attack Surface Management (EASM): Continuously discover, monitor, and prioritize exposures across your digital footprint.
 Measure, track, and improve security posture with evidence-based metrics.
 Helps CISOs communicate risk in measurable terms and prioritize remediation effectively.